Description

 class represents the size of the camera's view on the screen.
 It is a Vector4

-value that is normalized between 0 and 1, where each component of the vector corresponds to a portion of the screen space.
-This property allows you to define the portion of the screen that the camera will render to, which can be useful for creating split-screen effects or rendering multiple views simultaneously.
+value that is normalized between 0 and 1, indicating the portion of the screen that the camera's view will occupy.
+This property is useful for setting up split-screen views or rendering multiple camera views within a single screen.

 Usage